sebkraemer/sebkraemer/README.md

 I am a Computer Scientist and C++ Software Developer interested in software development and architecture, testing and cloud related topics.

-I have done scientific work (unfinished Phd) at RWTH university and Franhofer Institute of Laser Technologies doing computer vision and some machine learning *(back in the old days, that was before the successful rise of ubiquitious deep learning technology -- support vector machines, anyone?)*
+I have done scientific work (unfinished Phd) at RWTH university and Fraunhofer Institute of Laser Technologies doing computer vision and some machine learning *(back in the old days, that was before the successful rise of ubiquitious deep learning technology -- support vector machines, anyone?)*

 After that I have worked on a company's internal backend product where I also learned tons about CI/CD, testing, doing reviews and all these modern concepts of a sane development process.
-After an intermediate step at a business intelligence company I'm currently working in the banking sector at Star Finanz GmbH.
+After rather short intermediate stops at a business intelligence company and the banking sector I'm currently employed at [Salt and Pepper](https://digital.salt-and-pepper.eu/) as Software Architect.

 I enjoyed earning certificates as ISTQB tester (foundation level and advanced level test automation engineer) and iSAQB software architect (foundation level).
 The latter really broadened my interest in software development techniques.